 When requested, a police officer must be provided with proof that the possession or production of cannabis is legal.
 Depending on the situation, this could be a:

-- Health Canada-issued producer’s licence
+- Health Canada-issued producer’s license

 - Health Canada-issued registration certificate